scaffold-eth/create-eth-extensions/README.md

 ## Available Extensions

-Explore our curated (by BuidlGuidl) and community-contributed extensions for Scaffold-ETH 2 at https://scaffoldeth.io/extensions.
+Explore our curated (by BuidlGuidl) and community-contributed extensions for Scaffold-ETH 2 at: https://scaffoldeth.io/extensions

 ## Create your own extension